dreamsoftomorow/CTF-write-ups/AirOverflow/babysbx/readme.md

  0014: 0x06 0x00 0x00 0x00000000  return KILL
 ```

-And I quickly saw that I could use both `openat` to open the file and `sendfile`  to open and read the file.
+And I quickly saw that I could use both `openat` to open the file and `sendfile`  to read and output it.

 I patched the binary to bypass the `validate`  function and tried running it with this shellcode
 ```c